openprocurement/openprocurement.github.io/_posts/en/2015-11-04-multilots.markdown

 ##Brief process overview

-The Procuring entity announces procedure divided into lots.
-Participant submits qualification documents once for the entire procedure.
+The Procuring entity announces that the auction product will be divided into lots.
+A participant submits qualification documents once for the entire procedure.
 If individual lots require individual documents, participant separately uploads qualification documents for the procedure and for the lots.
 The auction is held not for the procedure as a whole, but for each lot separately.
 To reduce the risk of price collusion, the results of all auctions are opened simultaneously after the completion of all auctions of the procedure.

 The structure of the documents is organized as following: